A Linear Time Algorithm for the Maximum Overlap of Two Convex Polygons Under Translation

 This problem for convex polygons was first explicitly posed as an open question by Mount, Silverman, and Wu~\cite{MountSW96}.
 In 1998, de Berg, Cheong, Devillers, van Kreveld, and Teillaud~\cite{BergCDKT98} presented the first efficient algorithm which solves the problem in $O((n+m)\log(n+m))$ time.
 As many problems have $n\log n$ complexity, this would appear to be the end of the story for the above problem---or is it?

-\paragraph{Motivation and Background.} The computational geometry literature is replete with various types of problems about polygons~\cite{ORourkeST17}, e.g., polygon containment~\cite{Chazelle83} (which has seen exciting development even in the convex polygon case, with translations and rotations, as recently as last year's SoCG~\cite{ChanH24}).
-The maximum overlap problem may be viewed as an outgrowth of polygon containment problems.
+\paragraph{Motivation and Background.} The computational geometry literature is replete with various types of problems about simple and convex polygons~\cite{ORourkeST17}, e.g., simple-polygon containment~\cite{Chazelle83} (which has seen exciting development even in the convex polygon case, with translations and rotations, as recently as last year's SoCG~\cite{ChanH24}).
+The maximum overlap problem may be viewed as an outgrowth of convex-polygon containment problems.

 The maximum overlap problem may also be viewed as a formulation of \emph{shape matching}~\cite{AltG00}, which has numerous applications and has long been a popular topic in computational geometry.
-Many notions of distance between shapes have been used in the past (e.g., Hausdorff distance, Fr\'echet distance, etc.), and the overlap area is another very natural measure (the larger it is, the closer the two shapes are) and has been considered in numerous papers for different classes of objects (e.g., two convex polytopes in higher dimensions~\cite{AhnBS08,AhnCR13,AhnCKY14}, two arbitrary polygons in the plane~\cite{ChengL13,Har-PeledR17}, two unions of balls \cite{CabelloBGKOV09}, one convex polygon vs.\ a discrete point set\footnote{In the discrete case, we are maximizing the number of points inside the translated polygon.} \cite{BarequetDP97,AgarwalHRSSW02}, etc.)\ as well as different types of motions allowed (translations, rotations, and scaling---with translations-only being the most often studied).
+Many notions of distance between shapes have been used in the past (e.g., Hausdorff distance, Fr\'echet distance, etc.), and the overlap area is another very natural measure (the larger it is, the closer the two shapes are) and has been considered in numerous papers for different classes of objects (e.g., two convex polytopes in higher dimensions~\cite{AhnBS08,AhnCR13,AhnCKY14}, two arbitrary simple polygons in the plane~\cite{ChengL13,Har-PeledR17}, two unions of balls \cite{CabelloBGKOV09}, one convex polygon vs.\ a discrete point set\footnote{In the discrete case, we are maximizing the number of points inside the translated convex polygon.} \cite{BarequetDP97,AgarwalHRSSW02}, etc.)\ as well as different types of motions allowed (translations, rotations, and scaling---with translations-only being the most often studied).
 Problem~\ref{prob:overlap} is perhaps the simplest and most basic version, but is already quite fascinating from the theoretical or technical perspective, as we will see.

 \paragraph{A Superlinear Barrier?}